 Designed by architect William Pereira, it faced considerable opposition during its planning and construction, and was sometimes referred to by detractors as "Pereira's Prick".
 In 1999, Transamerica was acquired by Dutch insurance company AEGON.
 When the non-insurance operations of Transamerica were later sold to GE Capital, AEGON retained the building as an investment.

-Technorati tags: and or and or or White House Press Briefing by Dana Perino 09/19/07 VIDEO PODCAST and Sputnik: 50th Anniversary and Sustainable nanoelectronics, U.S.-Singapore
+Technorati tags: Public Domain Clip Art and clip art or public domain and Transamerica Pyramid or San Francisco or White House Press Briefing by Dana Perino 09/19/07 VIDEO PODCAST and Sputnik: 50th Anniversary and Sustainable nanoelectronics, U.S.-Singapore

 No comments: